Biodiversity Net Gain

 Biodiversity Net Gain (BNG) is an approach to new development that aims to leave nature in a measurably better state than it was found.

 The majority of Wildlife Trusts across England offer Biodiversity Net Gain services to developers from strategic consultancy to off-site habitat units.
-To find out more about BNG in your area, find your local Wildlife Trust here.
-If you are a nationwide developer, operating in several geographic regions, and looking for a nationwide BNG solution, contact us below.
+To find out more about Biodiversity Net Gain in your area, find your local Wildlife Trust here.
+If you are a nationwide developer looking for a nationwide Biodiversity Net Gain solution, contact us below.

 'Gold standard' Biodiversity Net Gain

-If done well, BNG offers a positive step forward in the way we think about development and nature in a more integrated way.
-That’s why we strive to deliver a ‘gold standard’ of BNG that ensures real long term gains for nature, as well as desirable developments that are home to happy and healthy communities that are connected to nature.
+If done well, Biodiversity Net Gain offers a positive step forward in the way we think about development and nature in a more integrated way.
+That’s why we strive to deliver a ‘gold standard’ of Biodiversity Net Gain that ensures real long term gains for nature, as well as desirable developments that are home to happy and healthy communities that are connected to nature.

 Jon Hawkins - Surrey Hills Photography Butterfly